tznind/uw/LIMITATIONS.md

 It is purely static HTML/CSS/JS with all processing client-side.
 No backend, no database calls — just files delivered to the browser, where everything runs locally.

-GitHub Pages has a 100 GB/month bandwidth limit, which works out to roughly 200 K page loads per month or about 7,000 daily visitors.
+GitHub Pages has a soft 100 GB/month bandwidth limit, which works out to roughly 200 K page loads per month or about 7,000 daily visitors.

 The full fair use policy for GitHub Pages is here: